Parsons Science Pavilion

 - Refrigerated incubator/shaker—Allows temperature-controlled constant stirring of various solutions.

-- PCR (polymerase chain reaction) machines—Amplifies small amounts of DNA so they can be analyzed.
+- PCR (polymerase chain reaction) machines—Amplify small amounts of DNA so they can be analyzed.